 Today’s successful enterprise requires a ‘fast and flat’ network, ‘composeable’ infrastructure that can provide the business agility to quickly spin up compute and storage resources to deliver applications wherever and whenever they are required.
 Software Defined Networking (SDN) combined with public cloud infrastructure and evolving orchestration tools holds out just such a promise.
 [The new VMware Cloud (VMC) running on AWS is a good example of such flexibility.
 VMC delivers a complete Software-Defined Data Center (SDDC) stack running VMware vSphere, VSAN and NSX on hardware inside Amazon data centers.]
 And according to a 2017 survey of over 1,000 IT professionals, 85 percent of enterprises have a multi-cloud strategy already in place.

 Yet the abstraction of storage, compute and networking, whether on premise or in the cloud, transforms the provisioning for and delivery of business services and applications.
 The adoption of SDN and public cloud infrastructure will change how we configure and consume business services in ways we are only beginning to realize.
 Alongside the undeniable benefits, where are the ‘gotchas’ inherent in composeable infrastructure?
-What might be, and how do we anticipate the inevitable service delivery problems that are bound to emerge?
+What might be, and how do we anticipate the inevitable Software Defined Networking challenges that are bound to emerge?

 "As more workloads move to the cloud, cybersecurity professionals are increasingly realizing the complications to protect these workloads.
 The top three security control challenges SOCs are struggling with are visibility into infrastructure security (43 percent), compliance (38 percent), and setting consistent security policies across cloud and on-premises environments (35 percent)." - 2018 Cloud Security Report, CyberSecurity Insiders